 SkyHopper is optimized for “transient” science — that is, it will observe sources that change with time.
-The three main science targets for SkyHopper are:
+The four main science targets for SkyHopper are:

 - Distant gamma-ray bursts.Existing space telescopes looking at high-energy gamma radiation see hundreds of bright flashes of light every year.
 These are due to powerful explosions of distant stars, and are visible from across the observable universe.
 Optical (visible-light) telescopes can follow up on these bursts and observe the explosion “afterglow”, produced by the interaction of the shock-wave with the surrounding inter-stellar gas.
 However, the most distant gamma-ray bursts require follow-up in the infrared because of cosmological redshift of the light.
 SkyHopper will be able to quickly respond to gamma-ray burst alerts and point at the sources, letting us see the early afterglows of the most distant explosions in the Universe.
 Since the more distant an object, the further back in time we see it, SkyHopper’s observations will contribute to our understanding of how the first generations of stars and galaxies are formed in the youth of the Universe.